conp-pcno-training/SDC-LOSSLESS/_episodes/03-setup_pipeline.md

 ## Download/Setup the pipeline (remote)

-1. Open a new terminal window and log in to Graham, replacing [user_name] with your Graham username:
+1. Open a new terminal window and log into Graham, replacing [user_name] with your Graham username:

     ```bash
     >> ssh [user_name]@graham.computecanada.ca
     ```

-2. Navigate to the location where you want to download the pipeline onto the remote cluster, again replacing [user_name] with your Graham username, and [group_name] with the name of your group:
+2. Navigate to the location where you want to download the pipeline onto the remote cluster:

     ```bash
-	>> cd /project/[group_name]/[user_name]/
+	>> cd scratch/
     ```

-3. Create a project folder (we will call it 'Face_13' here):
+3. Create a project folder (we will call it 'Face13' here):

     ```bash
-    >> mkdir Face_13
+    >> mkdir Face13
     ```

-4. Change directory into the Face_13 folder:
+4. Change directory into the Face13 folder:

     ```bash
-    >> cd Face_13
+    >> cd Face13
     ```

-5. In the Face_13 folder, create a derivatives folder:
+5. In the Face13 folder, create a derivatives folder:

     ```bash
     >> mkdir derivatives
     ```

+6. Change directory into the derivatives folder:

+    ```bash
+    >> cd derivatives
+    ```

-6. Within the derivatives folder, clone/download the pipeline repository. **NOTE:** Use the recursive flag in order to clone all the required submodules:
+7. Within the derivatives folder, clone/download the pipeline repository. **NOTE:** Use the recursive flag in order to clone all the required submodules:

     ```bash
     >> git clone --recursive https://github.com/BUCANL/BIDS-Lossless-EEG.git